LambdaSchool/Sprint-Challenge--Security-Theory/security/ThreatModel.md

 - Create a malcious software that connects to victims through video game connection
 - Community using trust agains him to glean sensitive personal information

+Luckily there are ways to prevent such occurrences:
+- Password manager and two-factor authentication
+- Anti-virus and file scanning software
+- Course in online security
+- Keeping only trivial things in view of streams